-In the unlikely event that contaminated material is encountered and subsequently classified as hazardous, this material will be stored separately to any non-hazardous material.
+In the event that contaminated material is encountered and subsequently classified as hazardous, this material will be stored separately to any inert and/or non-hazardous material.
 It will require off-site treatment at a suitable facility or disposal abroad via Transfrontier Shipment of Wastes (TFS).